JBnkn/pands-project/README.md

 <img src="https://content.codecademy.com/programs/machine-learning/k-means/iris.svg" alt="A image indicating the petal and sepal for the Versicolor, Setosa, and Virginica species of Iris flower.
 Credit: https://www.codecademy.com/" width="600">

 With this data, Fisher developed a linear discriminant model to distinguish the species from each other.
-As a clean and relatively simple dataset, it is a useful sandbox for those of us taking our first steps into the world of Data Science.
+As a clean, complete, and relatively simple dataset, it is a useful sandbox for those of us taking our first steps into the world of Data Science.

 ## Modules
 I made use of the following modules as part of this project.